 RELATED POST: HOW TO GET A MARIJUANA BUSINESS LICENSE IN MASSACHUSETTS

 Fees for a cannabis business license in New York

-As a rule of thumb, you will probably want to budget for hundreds of thousands of dollars, to cover the entire operation.
+As a rule of thumb, you will probably want to budget for at least double these fees, to cover the entire operation.

 How to get a cannabis business license in New York?